ShimmerEngineering/Shimmer-C-API/README.md

       4. Wide-Range Accel:		LSM303DLHC → LSM303AHTR

-- Added some support for Xamarin
+- Added support for Xamarin
+- Fixes when using 32 Feet

 # REV 0.6
 - fix to calibrated time stamp when using 3 byte raw time stamp (e.g. LogAndStream 0.6)